Working for a difficult boss may be tough. Here are some tips on how to deal with toxic people in your workplace.

 Stay one step ahead, but only do what you can.
 When you begin reading too much between the lines, you will become more anxious.
 Know your boss’ motivations and management styles.

 Talk to someone.

 Learn what you can do to internally cope with your boss and a toxic environment.
-Learn what your perception is and what your office’s reality is by talking with a trained mental health professional.
-Talking with a mental health professional could immensely help you as you wade through your own emotions and realistic work scenarios.
+Learn what your perception is and what your office’s reality is by talking with your friends and family.
+Talking with the people you trust could immensely help you as you wade through your own emotions and realistic work scenarios.
 It will also help you find solutions to your mental health issues wherever you are.